 David West articulated the struggle well.

 “One thing we just can’t get caught in is feeling like we have to stay at home, not help on penetration, help on post-ups and help on iso’s,” said West.
 “We have to do both.
-I thought we did a good job [in Game 3] of guarding against both: guarding the three-point line and being in help position, not allowing our guys to be iso’d.”
+I thought we did a good job of guarding against both: guarding the three-point line and being in help position, not allowing our guys to be iso’d.”

 It’s tough to do against dynamic ball-handlers like Carmelo Anthony and J.R.
 Smith.